Best Practices in Software Development

 … and bloated / non-performant test suites that take hours to run

 - Poor readability, and non-intuitive or “clever” naming

 … creating inefficiency for others in understanding & working with the code

 And none of these scale well, over size or time.

 Eventually, I had an “Aha!” moment:

-After needing to make one trivial change on a project — which should have taken a few hours — but ultimately required a couple of days’ worth of effort … I realized that code had, in fact, been created by smart, experienced developers, with years of practice on the platform.
+After needing to make one trivial change on a project — which should have taken a few hours — but ultimately required days’ worth of unnecessary effort to modify, and even then was incomplete — I realized that existing code had, in fact, been created by smart, experienced developers, with years of practice on the platform.